Throes of Dawn: Theft of equipment and change of drummers (2011–13)

-By January 3, 2011, Throes of Dawn had received acclaim for The Great Fleet of Echoes, including from Finnish Inferno magazine, which chose The Throes of Dawn as the second-best Finnish album of 2010.
+By 3 January 2011 Throes of Dawn had received acclaim for The Great Fleet of Echoes, including from Finnish Inferno magazine, which chose The Throes of Dawn as the second-best Finnish album of 2010.
 The Spanish magazine Friedhof ranked the album in their list of 2010's top 10 best albums.
-A few days after the great feedback for the album between January 10–12, 2011, the band's training facility was broken into and almost all of their equipment was stolen.
+A few days after the great feedback for the album, between 10 and 12 January 2011, the band's training facility was broken into and almost all of their equipment was stolen.
 Many valuable items were taken, including the Marshall JCM800 that was used on the first three Throes of Dawn albums.

 The break-in had a significant impact on the band, who said that much of the equipment taken was irreplaceable and featured unique designs.
 The value of the goods that were stolen exceeded $10,000.
 The Police Department Property crime unit of Helsinki investigated, and they received numerous tips.
-One tip-off led to a significant amount of the equipment being found several weeks later on January 27, 2011.
+One tip-off led to a significant amount of the equipment being found several weeks later, on 27 January 2011.
 Not many details could be revealed, for the thieves that stole the goods were still missing.